-By now I’m sure most of my readers have heard of the federal indictments of now former President of the Board of Aldermen Lewis Reed and now former Aldermen Jeffrey Boyd and John Collins-Muhammad.
-I thought readers might be interested in seeing an objective tour of the major sites mentioned in the federal indictment.
+By now I’m sure most of my readers have heard of the guilty pleas and sentences of now former President of the Board of Aldermen Lewis Reed and now former Aldermen Jeffrey Boyd and John Collins-Muhammad.
+I thought readers might be interested in seeing an objective tour of the major sites mentioned in the guilty pleas.
 First off, let’s talk about the first photo above, of the Northway Market.
 Our story begins with the indictment years ago of almost two dozen suspects who had been engaging in cigarette bootlegging out of the Northway and other stores.
 John Doe One, who everyone knows is Muhammad Almuttan, clearly became an informant to beat the majority of his charges related to the raids at the markets such as the Northway.

 Which brings us to our next site, which is the southwest corner of the intersection of Adelaide and Von Phul Streets, which is really right at an offramp for I-70 and Adelaide in the College Hill neighborhood, in the 21st Ward, where Collins-Muhammad formerly served as alderman; the Pink Sisters are only a block away.
 There was community opposition, for obvious reasons, as this is already an area severely impacted by the interstate, residential in character, and only one highway exit from two gargantuan gas stations at the Carrie/North Broadway exit.
 There is really no need for another gas station in this area, and the citizens of College Hill knew that and opposed it.